lithnet/access-manager-docs/installation/installing-the-access-manager-agent/installing-the-access-manager-agent-linux.md

 > sudo dnf install LithnetAccessManagerAgent3
 > ```

-If you are *upgrading* the agent from version 2, ensure you include the `--allowerasing` to ensure the installation process can remove the old agent and migrate configuration:
+If you are *upgrading* the agent from version 2, ensure you include the `--allowerasing` argument to ensure the installation process can remove the old agent and migrate configuration:

 > ```shell
 > # Upgrade the agent (from version 2 to version 3)